hoandc/EASProjectBase/android_architecture.md

 # Architecture Guidelines

-* Use Dagger2 for Dependencies Injection
+* Use Dagger2 for Dependencies Injection [see more](https://en.wikipedia.org/wiki/Dependency_injection)
 * Use Gson to Parser JSON
 * Use Retrofit2 as HttpClient [see more](http://square.github.io/retrofit/)
 * Use RxJava/RxAndroid for better performance